w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-The following code iterates through all top-level items that have a submenu (indicated through the class `has-submenu`) and adds click event to the first (top-level) link in each menu item.
-Despite their name, click events are activated regardless of the input method as soon as the link gets activated.
+The following code example iterates through all top-level items that have a submenu (indicated through the class `has-submenu`) and adds click event to the first (top-level) link in each menu item.
+Despite the name, click events are activated regardless of the input method as soon as the link gets activated.
 If the submenu is closed at the time the link is activated, the script opens the submenu, and vice versa.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>